-Students who don't receive an offer of admission should contact the DPD Program Director immediately to plan for future steps.
+Students who didn't match should contact the DPD Program Director immediately to plan for future matches.
 Don't give up, there are options!
 Persistent, qualified applicants almost always find placement.

 What is Next After a Dietetic Internship and Graduate Degree?